jamacz/clink/README.md

 This code first splits the function into `!(:)` and ` `.

-So if it sees a `!`, it then pops and matches, because of `(:)`.
-Only this time, both sides of the expression are blank. `(:)` will pop from the stack, and do nothing, no matter what is on top of the stack.
+So if it sees a `!`, it runs `!(:)` from left to right.
+It sees `(:)`, enters the brackets, then pops and matches.
+Only this time, both sides of the expression are blank, as there is nothing on either side of `:` inside the brackets.

+So `(:)` will pop from the stack, and do nothing, no matter what is on top of the stack.
 Finally, it pushes a `!` back on the stack, to signal one of the two bits was `!`.

 If it sees a `?`, again, it does nothing.
 It doesn't need to pop from the stack, since what is on top of the stack already is our answer.